nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Exam/RegularExam/README.md

 There are 2 types of entities in the application: Supplement and Robot.

 There should also be SupplementRepository and RobotRepository, both implementing the IRepository interface.

+## Supplement

+A Supplement is a base class of any type of supplement and it should not be able to be instantiated.

+## Data

+	InterfaceStandard – int
+		The compatibility standard that the Supplement supports.

+	BatteryUsage - int
+		The power that the Supplement will consume additionally when installed to a Robot.